-DROPPING: Students may drop themselves from GOLD or be dropped by the department before the DROP deadline for the quarter, Monday, February 6 for Winter 2017.
+DROPPING: Students may drop themselves from GOLD or be dropped by the department before the DROP deadline for the quarter, Wednesday, October 24 for Fall 2018.

 If you would like to drop students from your class who have missed two or more class meetings, please follow the instructions below:

 Check the online class list at the E-Grades site to see whether they have dropped the class already.

 If a student has not dropped your course by the second day of class, please E-mail the student name(s), Perm#, and course/section enrollment number (5-digit number attached to that course) to the Staff Undergraduate Advisor with a request that the student be dropped.

 When the student drops or is dropped by the staff advisor, the spaces in your class will open up immediately.

 After the drop deadline, neither the department nor instructor will be able to drop students from any class; instead, those students wishing to drop must petition with the College of Letters & Science.

 Additional Information & Resources